anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter04.md

 <a name="4.4"></a>
 ## 4.4 Container runtimes

-In order to support `req.inf.com.03`, the chosen runtime must be compliant with the [Kubernetes Container Runtime Interface (CRI)](https://kubernetes.io/blog/2016/12/container-runtime-interface-cri-in-kubernetes/).
-Examples of container runtimes that are compliant with this specification are (note this is not a complete list and in no particular order):
+In order to support `req.inf.com.03`, the chosen runtime must be compliant with the [Kubernetes Container Runtime Interface (CRI)](https://kubernetes.io/blog/2016/12/container-runtime-interface-cri-in-kubernetes/) and the [Open Container Initiative (OCI) runtime spec](https://github.com/opencontainers/runtime-spec).
+Examples of container runtimes that are compliant with these specification are (note this is not a complete list and in no particular order):
 - container-d (with CRI plugin enabled, which it is by default)
 - rkt
 - Docker CE (via the dockershim, which is currently built in to the kubelet)
 - CRI-O
 - Frakti

+These specifications cover the [full lifecycle of a container](https://github.com/opencontainers/runtime-spec/blob/master/runtime.md#lifecycle) `creating > created > running > stopped` which includes the use of storage that is required during this lifecycle - this is management of the Host OS filesystem by the container runtime.
+This lifecycle management by the container runtime (when compliant with the above specifications) supports the requirement `req.inf.stg.06` for ephemeral storage for Pods.

-If privileged containers are required (not recommended) then a container runtime that provides additional security isolation is required in order to support `req.sec.gen.01` and `req.sec.gen.04`.
+If privileged containers are required (not recommended, but required for some features such as the use of CSI drivers) then a container runtime that provides additional security isolation is required in order to support `req.sec.gen.01` and `req.sec.gen.04`.
 This could be via the use of lightweight virtual machines (e.g. Kata) or alternative sandbox methods (e.g. gVisor).
-For more information see the [Security chapter](./chapter06.md).
+For more information on isolation of workloads and underlying Host OS kernel, see the [Security chapter](./chapter06.md).

 > Todo: details and RA2 specifications relating to runtimes in order to meet RM features and requirements from RM chapters 4 and 5.